stanford-cs45/win23-a8/README.md

 ## Building the code

+This code is written in JavaScript and requires Node.JS.

 Make sure to run `npm ci` to install all the dependencies.
 Then, run `npm run build` to build the application.
 It will output to the `build` directory.

 ## Running the server

+This code is written in JavaScript and requires Node.JS to run.

 Make sure that dependencies are installed via `npm ci`.
 Then, ensure that the `/data` directory exists and is persisted (this is where messages are